-Liquidity Measures: Net Working Capital, Current Ratio, and Quick Ratio
+Liquidity Measures: Net Working Capital, Current Ratio, Quick Ratio, and Cash Ratio

-Liquidity measures help to ascertain a firm’s ability to pay operating expenses and other short-term, or current, liabilities.
+Liquidity measures measure a firm's ability to pay operating expenses and other short-term, or current, liabilities.
 Because current liabilities, which are debts that must be paid or obligations that must be fulfilled, within 1 year, are paid out of current assets, which are received as cash or otherwise used within 1 year, liquidity measures are calculated using current assets and current liabilities.

 Current assets include: